Saturday, September 19, 2020

 As an Italian American in the 1950s, Prima, along with a host of other performers, such as Frank Sinatra, Dean Martin, Tony Bennett, and Frankie Laine, provided a comfortable model of cultural integration for an increasingly suburbanized white America.
 This deferral of the “race question” is echoed in the Hollywood westerns of the period, as in the 1950 film Broken Arrow, in which rapprochement between whites and Indians is achieved, albeit fictionally and some six decades after the fact.

 Populist hagiography represents the 1950s as a culturally homogenous period, but it was also the decade in which the U.S. Supreme Court rendered the Brown v.
 Board of Education decision striking down the “separate but equal” doctrine that had been in force in America since the end of Reconstruction.
-As whites had appropriated the minstrel traditional from a century earlier, so it was again that the reclamation of Amrstrong’s Black "puttin' on" by Prima’s less intimidating Italian American “Other” allayed white anxiety toward a new threat of African American self-determination.
+As whites had appropriated the minstrel traditional from a century earlier, so it was again that the reclamation of Armstrong’s Black "puttin' on" by Prima’s less intimidating Italian American “Other” allayed white anxiety toward a new threat of African American self-determination.

 Ladies Sing the Blues